Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/Score-P/USER.md

 -   We cannot yet provide CubeGui due to the complexity of the installation, and the AppImage provided by the developers also cannot be used on LUMI.

--   On the LUMI-G nodes, the use of Score-P is currently limited unless you are an expert in figuring out compiler options and rewriting Makefiles.
+-   Score-P v8.4: On the LUMI-G nodes, the use of Score-P is currently limited unless you are an expert in figuring out compiler options and rewriting Makefiles.
 Not only is OpenMP offload not supported with instrumentation, but enabling it by loading the GPU target module (loaded by default by `cpeCray` and `cpeAMD`) and using `-fopenmp`